YoavIlan/image-processor/README.md

 6) Use a standard 8.5 x 11 paper.
 The tool is set to handle this paper size, and will best account for the parallax effect in these conditions.
 7) Try using a neutral background around the paper for your picture.
 This will make sure that the tool is able to identify clearly the borders of the paper to solve the parallax effect.

 Once you have a picture of your drawing, upload it to the tool and select "convert" to see a preview of your SVG.
 You may crop your svg on the left, and you will see a preview of your edited SVG on the right side.
+When cropping, the frame will stay in the ratio of 8.5x11, but feel free to move around the frame to re-center it to best fit your drawing.
 Once you are satisfied with the result, simply click download to get your SVG file.

 **Reference**